AdrianDanlos/Rythm/README.md

    - Reads `session.metadata.supabase_user_id`.
    - Uses the Supabase **service role** key to set `app_metadata.is_pro = true` for that user.

-In development, the app and Edge Functions talk to **local Supabase** (`http://127.0.0.1:54321`) using the publishable/secret keys printed by `supabase start`.
-In production, they talk to the remote Supabase project using production keys, and Stripe webhooks point at `https://<project-ref>.functions.supabase.co/stripe-webhook`.
+The app and Edge Functions talk to the remote Supabase project.
+Stripe webhooks point at `https://<project-ref>.functions.supabase.co/stripe-webhook`.

 ## Useful CLI commands